Engine Customization Workflow

 2.1 Get the engine-native Engine

-If you only need to make some tweaks based on the current version, you can modify the engine-native engine built into Cocos Creator 3.0.
-The procedure is the same as for the TypeScript engine, click the App button at the top right of the Creator editor, then copy the built-in
+If you only need to make some tweaks based on the current version, modify the engine-native engine built into Cocos Creator 3.x.
+The procedure is the same as for the TypeScript engine, click the App button at the top right of the editor, then copy the built-in

 cocos2d-x-lite directory to another local path.

 To get the latest official version in development, download or clone it from the GitHub repository specified above.
 Similar to the TypeScript engine, the engine-native engine should be checked for the current branch before use.

 After downloading or cloning the engine-native engine repository, go to the engine path at the command line and execute the following command:

 Note: if you copied the built-in

 # Go to the engine-native engine path at the command line cd E:/cocos2d-x-lite # Install the gulp build tool npm install -g gulp # Install dependent modules npm install # Initialize the repository gulp init